PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:48:59
+Last updated: 2024-04-06 08:50:13
-Random Quote: There's always hope tomorrow'll be taco night. - Nicky Nichols
+Random Quote: The past is always with us, Tyler.
+Now, you can try and run away but it's always there. - Rendell Locke